 Some of you will garner enough joy from working up patterns, some will want to do their own thing, and I'm sure others will end up dyeing yarn.
 This is an addictive hobby that allows you more creativity and freedom as venture further down the path.

-My path has lead me to designing and a desire to teach others how to crochet.
+My path has led me to designing and a desire to teach others how to crochet.

 1) Pick a "beginner" level pattern

 All patterns include a difficulty level.
-You’ll want to start by picking a pattern with a difficulty of “Beginner”.
-These will be easy to follow and have just a couple different stitches.
+You'll want to start by picking a pattern with a difficulty of "Beginner" or "Basic".
+These will be easy to follow and have just a couple of different stitches.

-If you’re using a written pattern, read it as best you can.
+If you're using a written pattern, decipher it as best you can.
 Go over the sections up until where the pattern begins.
-This information will include: the abbreviations used, the supplies needed, the gauge, the difficulty and any notes you need to be made aware of.
+This information will include: the abbreviations used, the supplies needed, the gauge, the difficulty, and any notes you need to be made aware of.